vetrivel-muthusamy/vetrivel-muthusamy/README.md

 <br>

 Hi, I'm [Vetrivel Muthusamy](), a web and app developer 👨🏻‍💻 from India.
-I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.I'm proud to say that **I can succesfully center an element with css.** Beside's Hacking stuff, I play chess ♘ and Fifa ⚽.
+I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.

 <br>